Investing in the Stock Market

 3 - Don't put all of your money into any ONE thing (eggs in one basket).
 Spread it in to several kinds of "vehicles" (bank savings, IRA, 401k, Money Market, CDs, Stock Market, etc.)

-4 - Diversify in the kinds of stocks (metals, energy, telecommunications, etc.) you invest in.
+4 - Diversify in the kinds of stocks (metals, energy, telecommunications, food, technology, etc.) you invest in.

 5 - Don't follow the usual knee-jerk reactions of the masses to sell when stock pricing takes a dive (a normal thing stocks do).